rorywalsh/cabbage3website/docs/using_cabbage/overview.md

 - Create professional audio plugins using Csound
 - Design custom user interfaces using simple JSON objects
 - Test your instruments in real-time without leaving VS Code
-- Export your creations as VST3 plugins
+- Export your creations as VST3/AU plugins

-> As noted above, the current VS Code extension only supports exporting of VST3 effects and synths.
-AU export targets are currently under development.